DomCritchlow/hamops/README.md

 ## Web Interface

-The root endpoint (`/`) serves a minimal single‑page app that works on desktop and mobile browsers.
-It provides a form for callsign lookups and displays the JSON response from the service.
+The root endpoint (`/`) serves a simple single‑column interface that works on desktop and mobile browsers.
+Each tool accepts a callsign query and shows the JSON response inline with a loading indicator.
+The current tools cover HamDB callsign lookups and APRS location and weather data from aprs.fi.
+A band plan viewer is coming soon.

 ## API Usage